philip-lambert/word-ladder/README.md

 .NET 5.0 command line application written using Visual Studio 2019.

 ## Assumptions
-The challenge states the start and end are four-letter words.
-So I'm making the following assumptions: -
+The challenge states the start and end words are four-letter long.
+So with regards to words (both input and dictionary) I'm making the following assumptions: -
+* A valid word must be exactly 4 letters long
 * A valid word cannot contain any non-alphabetic characters (the challenge states 'letters')
-* A valid word cannot contain a space (that would constitute two words)
-* When loading the dictionary, invalid words can be ignored.
-This reduces the dictionary from XXX to YYY.
+* A valid word cannot contain any spaces (that would constitute more than one word) So when loading the dictionary invalid words are ignored.
+This reduces the example dictionary from 26880 entries to 2238.

+text file/zip file
+BaseDictionaryLoader - Liskov Substitution

 ## Project Structure
 Ordinarily I'd structure this into three or more projects: -